 Following documents are required to submit.
 Please use the Templates from the guideline:

-Application form (Template 1) together with:
+Online Application form *Applicants for Cultural Projects should note that the URL is different.
+Please fill in the form carefully using the designated link.

 Attachments

+Additional Details Form (Template 1)

 Photo Sheet of the Current Situation of the Project Site (Template 2)

 Financial Report (FY2024, 2023) (Template 3)

 Budget Breakdown (Template 4)

 The requested amount should be reasonable and fair in terms of local market prices, and must be calculated based on the result of Quotations from three (3) different suppliers (VAT excluded).

-Audit fees and visibility fees could be covered by the GGP/KUSANONE, but does not need to include their fees at the stage of application submission.
-Embassy will provide more information for the shortlisted candidates.
+Certification Letter (Template 5)

 Opening a Dedicated Fresh US Dollar Bank Account

-After the approval and the signature of the Grant Contract, the recipient organization will be required to prepare a dedicated Fresh US Dollar bank account, separate from other bank accounts used for the operating expenses or other projects of the organization, for the disbursement of the fund.
+After the approval and the signing of the Grant Contract, the recipient organization will be required to prepare a dedicated Fresh US Dollar bank account, separate from other bank accounts used for the operating expenses or other projects of the organization, for the disbursement of the fund.
 It is the responsibility of the recipient organization to make necessary arrangements to prepare dedicated Fresh US dollar account.

 Flow Chart of GGP